belh4wk/MCP4H-protocol/README.md

 **MCP4H** is an open exploration into the future of communication:
 a universal, human-first protocol combining **Text, Audio, Visuals, and Haptics**
-into a resilient "4-Point Belt" for understanding.
+into a resilient "4-Point Harness" for understanding.

 ## Where MCP4H Lives